Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Discussion

-With the goal of achieving a simpler and more reliable setup for edge state transfer, we propose encoding the entire SSH system information in the CD drivings by turning off the reference Hamiltonian ($H_0=0$).
+With the intention of achieving a simpler and more reliable setup for edge-state transfer, we propose encoding the entire SSH system information in the CD driving by turning off the reference Hamiltonian ($H_0=0$), thus using the same circuit as shown in~\figlabel{fig:qc} but without the $H_0$ contribution (yellow block).
 This simplification is motivated by the negligible contribution of NNN hoppings on sublattice B (even-even interactions), satisfying the conditions for transferring the edge state.
-Moreover, setting $H_0=0$ significantly reduces the depth of the variational quantum circuit needed to extract the desired CD drivings, as depicted in \figlabel{fig:qc}.
+Moreover, setting $H_0=0$ significantly reduces the depth of the variational quantum circuit needed to extract the desired CD driving, as depicted in \figlabel{fig:qc}.
 Simultaneously, this simplification eliminates population excitation in sublattice B.

-We conducted experiments with different NNN hoppings, as shown in \figlabel{fig:kappa_circ}, while setting $H_0=0$ for chains with $5$, $7$, $9$, $11$, $13$ and $15$ sites.
-Each case was tested with 1000 iterations.
-This simplification led to a shorter circuit depth, faster convergence, and even better fidelities compared to including $H_0$ in the calculations.
-Fidelity consistently exceeded $99\%$.
+We have conducted experiments with different NNN hoppings, as shown in \figlabel{fig:kappa_circ}, while setting $H_0=0$ for chains with five, seven, nine, $11$, $13$, and $15$ sites.
+Each case has been tested with 1000 iterations.
+This simplification has led to a shorter circuit depth, faster convergence, and even better fidelities compared to including $H_0$ in the calculations.
+The fidelity has consistently exceeded $99\%$.

-In \figlabel{fig:kappa_circ_noh0}, we demonstrate the high fidelity of a 15-site chain when $H_0=0$ and different NNN hoppings on sublattice A are used in $10$ runs.
-The robustness of this approach against disorder is illustrated in \figlabel{fig:dis_noh0}, where we compare it with the expected behaviour in the adiabatic regime ($\Omega=0.01t_0$).
-Notably, setting $H_0=0$ makes the method stable against Rice-Mele contributions, and it exhibits slight performance degradation for diagonal and hopping disorder but remains stable when disorder strengths, $\sigma_\delta$ and $\sigma_\tau$, are less than $0.1$.
+In \figlabel{fig:kappa_circ_noh0}, we demonstrate the high fidelity of a 15-site chain when $H_0=0$ and different NNN hoppings on sublattice A are used in ten runs.
+The robustness of this approach against disorder is illustrated in \figlabel{fig:dis_noh0}, where we compare it with the expected behavior in the adiabatic regime ($\Omega=0.01t_0$).
+Notably, setting $H_0=0$ makes the method stable against Rice-Mele contributions and it exhibits slight performance degradation for the diagonal and hopping disorders but remains stable when the disorder strengths, $\sigma_\delta$ and $\sigma_\tau$, are less than $0.1$.